 This salad takes the best that nature has to offer with simple ingredients, along with a lemon juice-sugar dressing.

 Depending upon how many people you are planning on serving, start out with a cup or so of each fruit variety.
 Place everything in a large bowl.

 Then, squeeze one lemon and sprinkle on 1/2 to 1 cup of sugar (use sparingly) as needed.

 Finally, toss well.
 Keep the fruit salad chilled until you are ready to eat.
 Enjoy!

 But you don’t have to limit yourself with just these.
 In fact, how about trying some “other” fun fruit variations:

 Midwest Melange Fruit Salad

 - Honey Dew

-Cooking Tip: Garnish your fruit salad with colorful marshmallows, whipped cream, fresh mint or basil, or even pieces of chopped dried fruit, if you’d like.
+Cooking Tip: Garnish your fruit salad with colorful marshmallows, homemade Chantilly Whipped Cream, fresh mint or basil, or even pieces of chopped dried fruit, if you’d like.

 Ways to Serve Your Fruit Salad